ramapriyan912001/tp/docs/UserGuide.md

 * `delete group Bali`
 * `delete group London`

+### Deleting a shared expense: `delete expense`

+Deletes a shared expense from the currently active travel group.
+This command deletes the expense for all members involved in the expense.

+Format: `delete expense [EXPENSE_ID]`

+* EXPENSE_ID argument is mandatory.
+* EXPENSE_ID must represent the id of an existing expense object.

+Examples:
+* `delete expense 10213`
+* `delete expense 33421`

 ### Viewing a shared expense: `expense`
 Returns a message containing all existing expenses within the active travel group.
 Expenses are sorted from most recent to least recent.